 Many patent offices prepare a report search engine that contains a list of documents deemed relevant to assess novelty and activity inventive application.
 This search is optional for Swiss patent applications.
-The search report for European or PCT applications is accompanied by a notice about the patentability.
+The search report for European or PCT applications is accompanied by a notice about the cations is accompanied by a notice about the patentability.
 The applicant is not required to respond.
 Otherwise, this opinion is generally taken up as the first notification during the review.